Foundation Repair Services in Kansas City, Missouri

 A large percentage of Kansas City homes built between the 1940s and 1980s feature concrete block (CMU) basement walls — less resistant to lateral soil pressure than poured concrete.
 Over decades of freeze-thaw cycling and clay pressure, block walls develop horizontal cracks along mortar joints and begin bowing inward.
 Neighborhoods across the metro — Brookside, Waldo, Westport, Northland, Raytown, Independence — are filled with block-basement homes now 40–80 years old showing moderate to significant wall distress.
 The critical threshold is 1–2 inches of inward deflection: beyond that, wall anchors or reinforcement become urgent before the wall requires full reconstruction.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed Kansas City foundation repair pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent Kansas City foundation repair provider.

 Walk the full perimeter of your basement and examine every wall.
 Use a straight edge or string line to check for inward bowing — any deflection over 1/2 inch is structurally significant.
 Look for horizontal cracks in block walls (lateral pressure), staircase cracks (settlement), vertical cracks at corners (shrinkage or frost), and efflorescence (white mineral deposits indicating water movement through the wall).
 Check the wall-floor joint for water staining or active seepage.
 Inspect the basement floor for cracks and heaving.
 Document everything with photographs, measure crack widths, and mark endpoints with tape and dates to track progression.